BarrSquared/weekend-react-gallery/README.md

 [X] Add images to public gallery
-    [X] Update gallery.data.js with path for each image [X] Create axios GET route in App.jsx to pull data from gallery to use on the DOM [] Create variable for GalleryList
+    [X] Update gallery.data.js with path for each image [X] Create axios GET route in App.jsx to pull data from gallery to use on the DOM [] Create destructured variable for GalleryArray
 [] Create a variable for specific GalleryItem
     [] Create a function for GalleryItem to toggle between the photo and description onClick, using conditional rendering [] Use PUT and GalleryItem to like a photo, incrementing like-count